Want to read this article later?

 Application details and method of selection

-We are looking to recruit trainee solicitors to join us in 2018 either in our London, Birmingham, Exeter or Manchester offices.
-If, after carrying out your research into the firm, you are interested in applying to us, our training contract application deadline is 1 August 2016.
-If you are keen to experience the firm during one of our summer vacation schemes next year (either in London, Birmingham, Exeter or Manchester), the application deadline is 1 March 2016.
+We seek to recruit 23 candidates to join us in 2019 either in our London, Birmingham, Exeter or Manchester offices.
+If, after carrying out your research into the firm, you're interested in applying to us, our training contract application deadline is 31 July 2017.
+If you're keen to experience the firm during one of our summer vacation schemes next year in one of our UK offices, the application deadline is 28 February 2017.

-Please note that you will need to complete our online application form in order to apply for either / both of the above programmes - we do not consider any other form of application to us (i.e. CV and covering letter).
+Do note that you are required to complete our online application form in order to apply for either / both of the above events - we do not consider any other form of submission to us (i.e. CV and covering letter) and any such applications will be disregarded.

 We welcome applications from both law and non-law graduates, and from those looking for a career change.
-Having a law degree is by no means essential to being a trainee solicitor with us - we recruit a healthy number of our future trainees every year from non-law backgrounds.
+Having a law degree is by no means essential to being a trainee with us - we recruit a healthy number of our future trainees every year from non-law backgrounds.

 Firm description and career prospects